lbzepoqo/squadjs-squad-creation-blocker/README.md

    - Send individual warnings to players attempting to create squads during the blocked period.
 5. Disband any squads created during the blocked period.
 6. Allow creation of squads with default names during the blocked period if `allowDefaultSquadNames` is set to `true`.
+7. Rate Limiting (if `rateLimitEnforced` is set to true)
+    - Track the number of custom squads a player creates within the specified `rateLimitWindow`.
+    - Trigger a backoff period if a player exceeds the `rateLimitMaxSquads` within that window.
+8. Max Squad Creation Kick (if `enforceMaxSquadCreationKick` is set to true)
+    - Monitor squad creation attempts and kick players who exceed `maxSquadsInTimeWindow` within the defined `timeWindowForKick`.

 ## Behavior